We moved back into the house the day before Thanksgiving.

 Which to me is freedom.

-To have control over my house, and because of that, myself.
+I know how lucky I am: to have control over my house, and because of that, myself.

 I think I was happier on Thanksgiving than I was on my wedding day.